asimihsan/intro-to-data-science-udacity/README.md

 Using Vagrant you can also set up Amazon EC2 instances.
 See the following for more information: [https://github.com/mitchellh/vagrant-aws](https://github.com/mitchellh/vagrant-aws)

+If you want to quickly share files on your local host machine with the guest VM note that the root of this repository is mapped to `/vagrant` within the guest VM.
+You could either copy files or use softlinks to share host directories on your guest; both the host and guest can modify files and both will see the changes.

 ## Using IPython Notebook

 When you run `ipython notebook` by default it starts an HTTP server on